rolling-scopes-school/docs/docs/en/first-interview.md

 - Checking the level of training of students.
 - Students gaining experience in interviews.

-#### Number of students and the order of their invitation:

-The number of students invited for an interview depends on the number of mentors who enroll in the course.
-For example, in the previous set 158 people enrolled in mentors.
-We invited TOP810 students for an interview, of which 510 continued their studies in the second stage.

 #### Students receive an invitation in the following order:

 -	According to the recommendation of the mentor, if the mentor himself is ready to mentor these students